Start A Chapter

 This is a completely nondiscriminatory organization, so any U.S. citizen with an approved home study from an accredited agency/attorney may apply, regardless of their age, race, ethnicity, religion, marital status or sexual orientation.
 Applicants must demonstrate financial need plus a commitment to funding their adoptions through their own efforts.
 They also need to have been matched with a child.

-Because Gift of Adoption cannot fund all of its grant requests (slightly more than half of approved applications are funded), priority is placed on grants that:
+Because Gift of Adoption cannot fund all of the grant requests it receives, priority is placed on:

-• prevent children from entering or aging-out of orphanages or foster care
+• children in or at risk of entering foster care

 Gift of Adoption leaders recognize that children are in need of families all across the globe, so they fund both domestic and international adoptions.